 Rising Star is a small town — 835 people — in rural Eastland County in central Texas.

-Mason, who’d been wanted for nearly four decades for a murder in Clayton, lived in a farmhouse just north of Rising Star for about 25 years under an alias.
+Mason, who’d been wanted for nearly four decades for a murder in Clayton, Idaho, lived in a farmhouse just north of Rising Star for about 25 years under an alias.
 He was arrested there Oct.
 1 and has been extradited to Idaho, where he’s being held in the Madison County Jail.
 Mason faces first-degree murder charges for shooting and killing Daniel Mason Woolley on Sept.
-22, 1980, at a Clayton bar.
+22, 1980.

-There are two Facebook groups that share news about the town.
-The story of Mason’s arrest has made national news in the Washington Post and on CNN, but the only national news story about the town shared on the groups’ pages this month was about a super-cute pee wee football player’s inspirational pregame talk.
+There also are two Facebook groups that share news about the town.
+The story of Mason’s arrest has made national news in the Washington Post and on CNN, but the only national news story about the town shared on the groups’ pages this month was about a super-cute PeeWee football player’s inspirational pregame talk.
 It’s Texas after all, and football is king.

 Mason is an old man, they said, and in poor health.
 For several days after his arrest, he fought extradition.
 They were in the process of getting a governor’s warrant to force extradition when Mason suddenly, and surprisingly, waived extradition.
 The Eastland County Sheriff’s Office had to advise its Custer County counterparts that the Idaho deputies had to be prepared to transport a frail suspect.